US deports former Nazi camp guard, 95, to Germany

 According to the Justice Department, Palij served at Trawniki in 1943, the same year 6,000 prisoners in the camps and tens of thousands of other prisoners held in occupied Poland were rounded up and slaughtered.
 Palij has admitted serving in Trawniki but denied any involvement in war crimes.

-Last September, all 29 members of New York’s congressional delegation signed a letter urging the State Department to follow through on his deportation.
+Last September, all 29 members of New York’s congressional delegation signed a letter urging the State Department to follow through on his deportation and Ambassador Richard Grenell made it a priority after arriving in Germany earlier this year.

-The deportation came after weeks of diplomatic negotiations, which the White House said President Donald Trump had made a priority.
+The deportation came after weeks of diplomatic negotiations, which the White House said President Donald Trump had supported.

 “Through extensive negotiations, President Trump and his team secured Palij’s deportation to Germany and advanced the United States’ collaborative efforts with a key European ally,” the White House said.